ThibautGery/docker-logging-example/article.md

 directly into Fluentd.
 It also has lots of plugins like [one](https://github.com/uken/fluent-plugin-elasticsearch) to connect to
 Elasticsearch.

-I chose fluentd because it's used in some important docker project like [Kubernetes](http://kubernetes.io/) and Elasticsearch's plugin plays well with Kibana.
+I chose fluentd because docker pushes it, [Kubernetes](http://kubernetes.io/) (an important docker project) uses it.
+Furthermore Elasticsearch's plugin plays well with Kibana.

 ### Infrastructure